Neuromorphic Computing

 Stakeholder Type

-Neuromorphic computing seeks to implement relevant aspects of structure and function of biological circuits as analogue or digital representations on electronic substrates.
-The aim is to develop machines that will ultimately display the same capabilities as the human brain by emulating the structures and processes of biological neural networks1.
+Neuromorphic computing seeks to replicate aspects of the structure and function of biological neural networks in electronics.
+The aim is to develop machines that will ultimately display the same capabilities as the human brain, including its incredible energy efficiency.1

 Future Horizons: